-- To help the prospective teachers educators to: - to explain the process of generating knowledge through research. - to exemplify the process of identification of research problem through identification of problem for their dissertation work. - to recall and use the sources and tools of data collection. - to compare the various methods of research with their basics. - to apply the proper process in conducting research.
+- CO-explain the process of generating knowledge through research. - to exemplify CO- explain the process of identification of research problem through identification of problem for their dissertation work. - to recall and CO-execute and use the sources and tools of data collection. - to compare the various methods of research with their basics. - toCO- apply the proper process in conducting research.